Small-leaf Spiderwort (Tradescantia fluminensis) Care Indoors; Watering, Soil, Propagation, Problems

 Every 1-2 months, flush out accumulated salts by running a stream of water through the soil until it comes out through the drainage holes.

-Potting Mix
+Potting Soil

 Small-leaf Spiderwort soil should be a rich, loose, well-draining potting mix to prevent it from getting soggy while providing the required nutrients.
+A blend of 2 parts potting soil and 1 part perlite is great for this plant.

 Repotting

-Repot your Small-leaf Spiderwort in the beginning of the growing season (spring to early summer), only when the plant has become extremely pot-bound; it grows best when root-bound.
+Repot Small-leaf Spiderwort in the beginning of the growing season (spring to early summer), only when the plant has become extremely pot-bound; it grows best when root-bound.

 Use a pot one size larger than the current one and free-draining soil that is rich in organic matter.
 Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and yellowing leaves.